chillout2k/ExOTA-Milter/README.md

 * matching for tenant-id provided in *X-MS-Exchange-CrossTenant-Id* header (ExOTA-Milter)

 ![Activity policy](http://www.plantuml.com/plantuml/png/5SKn3W8W30NGg-W1f8cZcuEZSN4tM8aq5ahAhyhjZMzvM-ciyIZXkgd0c0SYpv_q5DIunopErb4w4biZhg9gWVsBJj_BzRWxYw8ujJp_POQy1UisJ8LN6j7q1m00)

+# How about using LDAP as policy backend?
+For small setups, with not so many domains, the JSON-file policy backend (default) may be sufficient.
+If you´re an email service provider (ESP) maintaining a lot of customer domains in a LDAP server, you may want to use the LDAP backend instead.
+Details regarding the LDAP backend can be found [in the LDAP readme](LDAP/README.md).

 # How about a docker/OCI image?
 ## Using prebuilt images from [dockerhub](https://hub.docker.com/)